 District Assessment Center

-The District Assessment Center (DAC), located at 601 East Main Street on the Raymond Campus, is a multi-functional testing facility authorized to deliver hard-copy and web-based national, state, and professional certifications, licensure, admissions and credentialing exams.
+The District Assessment Center (DAC), located at 601 East Main Street on the Raymond Campus, is a multi-functional testing facility authorized to deliver internet-based and paper/pencil national, state, and professional certifications, licensure, admissions and credentialing exams.
 For more information, contact the DAC at 601.857.3384 or visit our website.

 The Cooperative Education Program awards college credits (from 1 to 3 hours a semester) for on-the-job experience that is related to the student’s academic college major.
 The student combines periods of college with work periods in business and industry, as documented by the Office of Cooperative Education.
 These work periods are generally part-time, in the afternoons after classes (Parallel Program), but may be full-time, every other semester (Alternating Program).
 A maximum of 12 hours total can be earned for the Co-op work experience.
 Variable credit (1-3 hours) will be awarded on the basis of the number of hours worked per week.

 Students must complete a minimum of one semester, maintaining a grade point average of 2.0 or above to qualify for this program.
 Academic credit hours may be earned depending on the number of hours worked.
 Students must sign up for the Co-op course prior to the beginning of the semester they will be working.
 A document must be signed by the employer stating the specifics of the student’s employment in order for the student to receive credit for the course.
 These credit hours will be assigned by the Coordinator and may be used toward graduation from Hinds Community College.
-For more information, contact the Coordinator of Cooperative Education at 601.857.3875.
+For more information, see Cooperative Education on the College website or contact the Coordinator of Cooperative Education at 601.857.3728.

 Work-Based Learning is an educational/training program for career and technical students which combines programs of study with structured on-the-job experiences.
 Through this program, Work-Based Learning students practice and develop skills and competencies which have been identified by participating businesses and industries.
 Work-Based Learning participants are better able to see the connection between education and work and are able to earn wages while learning from skilled professionals.
 This experience also allows students to test potential careers and provides exposure to expanded career possibilities.

 All students must be recommended by their major instructor, and all work experience must be in the field of their major.
 Students must complete an application process, which includes an education/training agreement signed by the employer, the instructor, the student, and the Work-Based Learning Coordinator.
 Students will receive semester hour credit (maximum of 12 credit hours total) depending on the number of hours worked per week.
-For more information, contact the Coordinator of Work-Based Learning at 601.857.3875 or see Work-Based Learning on the College website.
+For more information, see Work-Based Learning on the College website or contact the Coordinator of Work-Based Learning at 601.857.3728.

 WIOA - Workforce Innovation and Opportunity Act